Wildlife Rescue Guide

 If you live in Marin County, California and know an animal needs help, but you are uncomfortable handling him, call the Marin Humane Society at 415-883-4621.
 Their officers have special training and equipment to handle wildlife, and they will transport the animal to WildCare.

 How to transport a wild animal

-Always wear gloves and eye protection before attempting to capture a wild animal.
-Carefully and thoroughly assess the situation to determine if capture is safe for you and for the animal.
-Always feel free to call WildCare’s 24-hour Living with Wildlife Hotline at 415-456-SAVE (7283) if you have any questions or concerns about a potential rescue.
+Always feel free to call WildCare’s Living with Wildlife Hotline at 415-456-SAVE (7283) if you have questions or concerns about a potential rescue.

-If you are certain an animal needs help and are able to capture it safely, place it in a secure container of “just the right size” with pre-punched air holes (shoebox, paper bag, pet carrier) and keep him warm, dark and quiet.
+If you are certain an animal needs help and are able to capture him safely, place him in a secure container with pre-punched air holes ( for example, a shoebox, paper bag or pet carrier) and keep him warm, dark and quiet.

 Whom to call for help

 Safety first!
 Never approach or attempt to handle a wild animal unless you are certain you can do so without harm to yourself or the animal!
 Call for assistance!
 If you do handle a wild animal, always wear gloves and eye protection!